-This saving option lets you decide whether or not you wish to save the playing menu settings with that preset.
+'Save playing' lets you decide whether you wish to save the playing menu settings with that preset.
 This option is activated by default because the press glide or arpeggiator settings are often considered an integral part of a preset's experience.